Last fact-checked: 14 January 2019

 Dentists in Thailand have undergone extensive training, just like dentists at home, with many also being members of other dental governing bodies overseas, as well as with the Thai authorities.

-Once this has been done it will then be paced with a temporary filling.
+Once this has been done it will then be placed with a temporary filling.
 This is to make sure there is no infection present and it will be a few days later before you can have the permanent filling put in, providing there are no problems.

 Also, if you have had an infection you will need to have been on a course of antibiotics for 10 days before your dentist will start root canal treatment.
 You can get these from your dentist at home and start them before you arrive for your dental appointment in Thailand.

-For a root canal with post/core and crown the price can jump to AUD $2,155 in Australia or AUD $526 in Thailand.
+For a root canal with post/core and crown, the price can jump to AUD $2,155 in Australia or AUD $526 in Thailand.

 For patient's intent on saving their tooth from extraction, Thailand dentists may be the solution to the problem of affordability for root canal treatment.